sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

   public foo(arg1, arg2) {...}
 }
 ```

-A runtime function with the same name and expanded arguments that accepts one additional `options` parameter at the end is attached to a contract property named `methods` for each public `@method` of your contract.
 You can check it like this:

 ```ts
 let instance = new MyContract();
 console.log(typeof instance.methods.foo) // output `function`
 ```

-This function is designed to execute the corresponding `@method` on blockchain, which means it will spend the previous contract UTXO in a new transaction.
+This function is designed to invoke the corresponding `@method` of the same name on chain, meaning calling it will spend the previous contract UTXO in a new transaction.
 You can call it like this:

 ```ts
 // Note: `instance.methods.foo` should be passed in all arguments and in the same order that `instance.foo` would take.